 - Sweep up fallen leaves and debris.

 Exercise helps build strength, balance, and confidence. .
 If you have a social media account, take the #Sit2StandChallenge, which encourages social media users to participate in daily exercise—slowly sitting and standing up from a sturdy, non-rolling chair—to help strengthen their muscles and prevent a future fall.
 Participants can send photos or videos of themselves doing the #Sit2StandChallenge to the Task Force’s Facebook and Twitter profiles.

-For more information, visit the San Mateo County Fall Prevention Coalition website.
+For more information, visit the Fall Prevention Coalition of San Mateo County.